negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 What stories/theories/interlocutors do I choose to practice/think/write with?
 What DONT I?
 >research-creation: "insisting we attend to those drives and desires that animate our stories—the stories that we find ourselves told by—and the ethics embedded in such modes of attention.
 The stories at stake here are not conscious.
 These aren’t simply stories that we mobilize, that we control.
 These are stories that grasp us as much if not more than we **grasp** them."
 (Loveless 2019, 95)

 For me these stories are **Invisible Cities by Italo Calvino and Rhythmanalysis by Henri Lefebvre.** "...to grasp a rhythm it is necessary to have been grasped by it; one must let oneself go, give oneself over, abandon oneself to its duration.
 (Lefebvre.
-27) --> Bridge --> good description of boundary practices of frames, why necessary, how made and remade through intra action
+27) --> Bridge --> good description of boundary practices of frames, why necessary, how made and remade through intra-action

-DM is a praxis of situated, embodied, inhabitation. assumes field of encounter as interlocutor.
-Accounts for partial perspective, for negative space drawn by framing.
+Summary: DM is a praxis of situated, embodied, inhabitation which assumes field of encounter as interlocutor.
+A partial perspective, rendering thinking through practice must necessarily account for negative space drawn by a chosen framing.
+Many stories exist in the landscape.
+I convey a situated, partial perspective of an ongoing dialogue with Vancouver.

+## References
 - Barad, Karen.
 Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning.
 Durham, NC: Duke University Press, 2007.
 - Calvino, Italo.
 Invisible Cities.
 Translated by William Weaver.
 Harcourt Brace Javonovich, 1974.
 - Haraway, Donna.
 “Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective.”
 Feminist Studies 14, no. 3 (1988): 575–99. https://doi.org/10.2307/3178066.